-When a mass storage device is plugged into the DTU, if it has a Solaris-recognizable file system, it is automatically mounted on a directory under the user's mount parent directory.
+When a mass storage device is plugged into the DTU, if it has an OS-recognizablefile system, it is automatically mounted on a directory under the user's mount parent directory.
 The mount parent directory is located in \$DTDEVROOT/mnt/.
-The user can also locate mount points by using the -l option to the utdiskadm command:
+The user can also locate mount points by using the -1 option to the utdiskadm command: